Top Water ETFs for 2020

 First Trust ISE Water Index ETF (FIW)

 This ETF from First Trust tracks the ISE Clean Edge Water Index, which is a modified market capitalization-weighted index of the top 34 listed companies working with the potable and wastewater industries.
 Assets under management for FIW are $482.8 million and its expense ratio is 0.55%, or $55 for every $10,000 invested.

 The Bottom Line

-Above all, investors should choose investments that align with their investment objectives and risk tolerance.
-For example, stock ETFs are appropriate for investors with a long-term time horizon (10 years or more) and high risk tolerance.
 If you are building a portfolio of ETFs, a good way to begin is with a core holding that invests in a broad index, such as the S&P 500.
 From there, you can then add the satellite holdings, such as sector ETFs.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.